Spanish placement test

 The placement test does not exempt a student from any language requirements.
 The placement test merely informs students where they should begin their language study at the University of Nevada, Reno.
 Placing beyond the first semester (111) level does not grant credit for any levels that the student places beyond.

-The online Spanish Computerized Adaptive Placement Exam (WebCAPE) uses state-of-the-art computer testing techniques to accurately and efficiently place students in the first two years of college language courses.
-WebCAPE selects each test item as a result of the answer to the previous question.
+The web-based Spanish Computerized Adaptive Placement Exam uses state-of-the-art computer testing techniques to place students accurately and efficiently in the first two years of college language courses.
+The test selects each test item as a result of the answer to the previous question.
 When the student answers an item correctly, a more difficult question is presented; if an item is answered incorrectly, an easier question is given.
 In short, the test adapts to the student's level of ability and will accurately determine the student's competency level in about 20 minutes.

 Who needs to take the Spanish Language Placement Test?

-Heritage Spanish speakers, Native Spanish speakers, or Spanish speakers who grew up speaking Spanish in their homes can not take this test.
-Please contact the Spanish Heritage Undergraduate advisor, Roberto Ortiz, to take a different Spanish assessment test to then enroll in the Spanish Heritage Language track, starting with SPAN 227 (which satisfies the foreign language requirement).
+Heritage Spanish speakers, Native Spanish speakers, or Spanish speakers who grew up speaking Spanish in their homes cannot take this test.
+Please contact the Spanish Heritage Undergraduate advisor, Mr. Ortiz, to take a different Spanish assessment test to then enroll in the Spanish Heritage Language track, starting with SPAN 227 (which satisfies the foreign language requirement).

 How do I take the test?

-- Complete the survey to determine eligibility.
-If eligible, you will be given access to the test and you will go on to step 3 below.
+Fill out the eligibililty survey to determine eligibility.
+If eligible, you will be asked to schedule a time to take the test at the UNR Testing Center.
+If you aren’t eligible, you will be instructed on what to do.

-- Sign into your account when directed to the "TrueNorth" login page
+- Create and sign into your account when directed to the “Emmersion” login page

 - Enter your payment information